-Rejection of Order and Cancellation of Contract: Seller reserves the right, at anytime before installation of the Unit, to reject this Onier or cancel this contract by notice in writing to Buyer.
+Rejection of Order and Cancellation of Contract: Seller reserves the right, at any time before installation of the Unit, to reject this Order or cancel this contract by notice in writing to Buyer.
 Upon giving such notice, Seller will refund any deposit received from Buyer.
-Buyer agrees that such refund shall lm Buyer’s exclusive remedy for such cancellation.
+Buyer agrees that such refund shall be Buyer’s exclusive remedy for such cancellation.

-Site preparation: Before delivery, Buyer shall designate a site on the property identified as the Location on the face hereof and prepare such site for installation of the Unit, which preparation shall include making the site level, removing all elec.cal wireless than 10 feet above the i.ended height of the Unit, removing all underground utilities below the site, and any other improvement reasonably necessary.
-If Seller determines that the site is not prepared or suitable for installation, Seller may, at its option, terminate the on ake such further improvements as may be reasonably necessary.
+Site preparation: Before delivery, Buyer shall designate a site on the property identified as the Location on the face hereof and prepare such site for installation of the Unit, which preparation shall include making the site level, removing all electrical wire less than 15 feet above the intended height of the Unit, removing all underground utilities below the site, and any other improvement reasonably necessary.
+If Seller determines that the site is not prepared or suitable for installation, Seller may, at its option, terminate the contract or make such further improvements as may be reasonably necessary.
 If Seller makes further improvements to the site.
-Buyer agrees. pay the reasonable cost thereof upon completion.
+Buyer agrees to pay the reasonable cost thereof upon completion.

-Scheduling Delivery and Installation: Seller will make a good faith effort to deliver and install..
-A unit within 60 days after Seller’s acceptance of this Contract, and will notify Buyer at least,’ hours before delivery, Buyer may, by written notice received by the seller not more than 7 days after Seller’s acceptance hereon, delay the delivery and installation for up to 60 days.
+Scheduling Delivery and Installation: Seller will make a good faith effort to deliver and install unit within 60 days after Seller’s acceptance of this Contract, and will notify Buyer at least 24 hours before delivery, Buyer may, by written notice received by the seller not more than 7 days after Seller’s acceptance hereon, delay the delivery and installation for up to 60 days.
 In no event will Seller. liable for any damage or consequential damages resulting from any delay in delivery or installation of the Unit.

 Change Orders: No change in the Unit or its specifications is binding on Seller unless requested by Buyer’s written change order and approved in writing by Seller.
-Any change requested by Buyer constitutes Buyer’s consent. resulting changes in the Price.
+Any change requested by Buyer constitutes Buyer’s consent to resulting changes in the Price.

 Payment Terms: Buyer agrees to pay the Price, including any increase for any Change Order, in full at the time of installation.
-Buyer agrees that any unpaid balances clue after installation shall thereafter hear i.erest at a rate of one and one ball percent (1.6) per month until such balance is paid.
-Buyer agree. pay any and all expenses incurred in collecting unpaid amounts, including but not limited to attorney and court fees.
+Buyer agrees that any unpaid balances due after installation shall thereafter bear interest at a rate of 2% per month until such balance is paid.
+Buyer agrees to pay any and all expenses incurred in collecting unpaid amounts, including but not limited to attorney and court fees.

-Check Policy: If your check is returned unpaid, for any reason, there will lm a processing fee of $301:0.
-The check writer is also responsible for any other reasonable cost associated with the collection of any return eta check, including attorney’s fees and court costs.
+Check Policy: If your check is returned unpaid, for any reason, there will a processing fee of $30.00 The check writer is also responsible for any other reasonable cost associated with the collection of any return eta check, including attorney’s fees and court costs.

-Miscellaneous: This Agreement is governed by the laws of the State of Texas and any action against Seller hereunder shall lm brought only in a court of on sitting in Van Zandt County, Texas.
-The term Buyer, as used herein, includes said persons named on the face hereof, their heirs, successors and assigns, and shall include singular, masculine, feminine or neuter as required by the context.
-This Agreement, including only the face and reverse hereof constitutes the complete agreement… parties, and all prior descriptions, representations, negotiations or agreements are merged herein and superseded hereby.
+Miscellaneous: This Agreement is governed by the laws of the State of Texas and any action against Seller hereunder shall be brought only in a court of on sitting in Van Zandt County, Texas.
+The term Buyer, as used herein, includes said persons named on the face hereof, their heirs, successors and assigns and shall include singular, masculine, feminine as required by the context.
+This Agreement, including only the face, reverse and online terms of service hereof constitutes the complete agreement and all prior descriptions, representations, negotiations or agreements are merged herein and superseded hereby.